Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 is one of the good kinds of complexities, one that can grow with the organization and help it handle its ups and its downs.

-We may not have to spend the $16.55 that they discovered they would need for the membership cards, but we owe it to ourselves, and arguably to them as well, to make our virtual membership cards something we can be proud to hold.
+We may not have to spend the $16.55 that they discovered they would need for the membership cards, but we owe it to ourselves, and arguably to them as well, to make our virtual membership cards something we can be proud to hold onto.

 ## STCLC restated and amended bylaws documents